Create a functional yet stylish hexagon DIY pen holder using cardstock and a bit of creativity!

 Paper Type & GSM Recommendations

-Cardstock: Use 200-300 GSM for a sturdy structure that folds well and holds up over time.
+Cardstock: Use 180-200 GSM for a sturdy structure that folds well and holds up over time.
+If you are making a small holder, you can use origami paper (but just be aware that it won't be as durable as using a thicker paper).

 Patterns and Colors: Choose solids, stripes, or floral designs for a personalized look.
 You could even use reds or pinks to make a Christmas, Mother's Day, or Valentine's Day themed hexagon pen holder.